coderdj/kodiaq/source/options.rst

        compression.
 Whether or not the data is compressed is communicated to the event builder via the run attributes document (see the protocols section).
-     * {int2} gives the max insert size. kodiaq uses bulk inserts to put data into mongodb.
+     * {int2} gives the min insert size. kodiaq uses bulk inserts to put data into mongodb.
 This means each insert is actually a vector of BSON documents.
-If the vector hits this maximum size, an insert is forced before more documents are generated.
+An insert must exceed this size before being put in the database.
+Size is in bytes.
      * {int3} defines the write concern for mongo.
 Putting this to normal mode (set 0) turns write concern on.
 This means the client will wait for a reply from the mongo database after writing.
 On the one hand, this is very good since it confirms an insert made it to mongo.
 On the other hand it is very slow.
 Turning the option of (value
        1) is required for high-rate data-taking.
-     * {int4} defines a block splitting mode.
-This is a reformatting of the data before it is put into the database.
-The options are:

-       * 0 - No block splitting.
-Each mongodb document will contain an entire block transfer which could contain one or many event headers.
-       * 1 - coarse block splitting.
-Splits the block into separate events.
-This is for the default board firmware where each event is a trigger.
-One mongodb document contains data from all the channels for this trigger.
-       * 2 - fine block splitting.
-Splits the block into separate events.
-Then further splits the events into occurrences (only works if zero length encoding is set on via VME option).
-This means each zero-length-encoded chunk of data is its own doc.
-This mode only works with the default firmware and is meant to emulate the custom firmware.
-       * 3 - header extraction for custom firmware.
-Not yet implemented.

-  * **PROCESSING_THREADS {int}**
+  * **PROCESSING_OPTIONS {int} {int} {int}**
-    Defines how many parallel threads should be used for data processing.
+    The first int defines how many parallel threads should be used for data processing.
 It isn't suggested to make this a ridiculous number.
 The boards can only be read one at a time (there is a mutex-protected call to the CAEN block transfer function).
 The goal at high rates is to